Almost Seventeen

-Almost Seventeen is Crystal Kay's third album.
-It is her second R&B dominant album and is produced by a similar team as worked on 637: Always and forever.
+Almost Seventeen is the third album by Japanese singer and actress Crystal Kay.
+It is her second R&B dominant album and is produced by a similar team who worked on 637: Always and Forever.
 A large part of the record was written and produced by Michico and T-Kura of Giant Swing Productions.
-She also worked with the TinyVoice production company and Takahashi Taku from m-flo to produce "Hard to say".
-"Love Of A Lifetime" is a cover of a 1999 single by British girl group Honeyz.
-Crystal also released her ninth single "Girl U Love" alongside the album.
+She also worked with the TinyVoice production company and Takahashi Taku from m-flo to produce "Hard to Say".
+"Love of a Lifetime" is a cover of the 1999 single by British girl group Honeyz.
+Kay also released her ninth single "Girl U Love" alongside the album.
 The first pressings of Almost Seventeen were released at a lower price, and later prints received a new catalog number and a raised price.

-The album reached #2 on the weekly Oricon chart.
-This was a huge career milestone for Crystal, with her last album peaking at #19.
-In 2003 almost seventeen sold 213,023 copies, making it the #62 best selling album of the year.
-In all the record ranked for a total of 58 weeks, selling 354,910 copies.
-It is Crystal's best selling album.
+The album reached No. 2 on the weekly Oricon chart.
+This was a huge career milestone for Kay, with her last album peaking at No. 19.
+In 2003, Almost Seventeen sold 213,023 copies, making it the sixty-second best-selling album of the year.
+It is Kay's best-selling album.